How To Become A Digital Nomad (no matter your age!)

 A very successful one at that.

-So now you have your dream in mind, it’s time to start laying out some tangible goals.
+And now you have your dream life in mind, you need to turn it into some tangible goals.

 Your goals will help you turn your hazy dreams into reality.
 Whereas stage one was more about how you felt, this step is all about what needs to be done to make your dreams come to life.